-- the requirements of sustaining the proper agricultural and environmental state, - forestry, - o organic farming, - o awareness-raising in the field of environment. - o requirements concerning the Water Framework Directive, - o the use of environmentally sound technologies in crop production, animal husbandry, horticulture and forestry.
+- the requirements of sustaining the proper agricultural and environmental state, - forestry, - o organic farming, - o awareness-raising in the field of environment. - o requirements concerning the Water Framework Directive, - o the use of environmentally sound technologies in crop production, animal husbandry, horticulture and forestry, - o compensation support provided for farming on Natura 2000 forest areas...